Planning your walk

 - Welcome newcomers as they arrive find out how they heard about us (MVR website, Ramblers website, local paper etc.) and take contact details of non-members who are interested in joining MVR.

-- If any walkers have a dog, explain that it should be kept on a lead.
+- If any walkers have a dog, explain that it should be kept under control at all times.

 - Call everyone together at the start time, introduce any new members, and give a short description of the walk.